Monthon-Paul/StockMarketSim/README.md

 Current Version: Working Progress

-Last Updated: 05/05/2023
+Last Updated: 01/22/2024

 # Purpose:

 This Applicaiton is to replicate the Stock Market Simulator, it's to have the basis idea of how the Stock Market works.
-For the program I am grabing all the Stock Data from Alpha Vantage API.
+For the program I am grabing all the Stock Data from a Yahoo Finance API.
 The intend is it to be a small application where the User can Buy/Sell stocks to make a profit.
 The User can save their process into a ".stk" in JSON format, example being "stock.stk"

 For more details, please look in the "About"/"How to Use" in the help tab.